akshat122805/fastpages/_posts/2023-02-26-CPTWriteUp.md

 ## 3.a.i

-> My program presents an an interactive arcade game called, "Pong" to serve as entertainment for the user.
+My program presents an an interactive arcade game called, "Pong" to serve as entertainment for the user.

 <br>

 ## 3.a.ii

-> The user must first pay 10 AJ Tokens (our arcade currency system) in order to play Pong, this will be at the start screen that we decided.
+The user must first pay 10 AJ Tokens (our arcade currency system) in order to play Pong, this will be at the start screen that we decided.

-> The program allows a user to play ping pong against an AI, there are two paddles constantly hitting a ball to one another.
+The program allows a user to play ping pong against an AI, there are two paddles constantly hitting a ball to one another.
 Whoever scores 7 first, wins!
-T

-> If the user loses, he/she/they have lost 10 tokens from their total balance.
+If the user loses, he/she/they have lost 10 tokens from their total balance.
 If the user wins, they win 15 tokens for beating the AI, the 15 tokens will be added to their balance along with the 10 tokens reimbursed when the user paid to play at the start.
 This will be seen at the end screen, the user will also have an option to play the game again in efforts to win their tokens back or to simply have fun.

 <br>

 # 3.a.iii

-> The controls for my game is simply the mouse moving up and down.
+The controls for my game is simply the mouse moving up and down.
 We believe controlling the mouse is the easiest way to play the game rather than constantly clicking, "W/A/S/D".

-> The input for our login system (we discuss this later) is your UID, password, and username.
+The input for our login system (we discuss this later) is your UID, password, and username.

 <br>